For every $100 awarded by US foundations, only 4.6 cents focuses on trans communities.

 • Help to develop a personalized professional development plan, with realistic goals and support

-Priority consideration will be given to binary and nonbinary trans-identified and gender non-conforming persons of color, trans women of color, and those with less than five years of work experience in an office setting.
+• Priority consideration will be given to trans and gender nonconforming people of color, trans women of color, and those with less than five years of work experience in an office setting.

-Applicants need not be employed by or affiliated with Funders for LGBTQ Issues members, or foundation supporters of the GUTC initiative.
+• Applicants need not be employed by or affiliated with a Funders for LGBTQ Issues member institution or GUTC pledge signatory.

 • How will the GUTC Learders Fellowship help advance my professional and leadership development?

-The fellowship offers 50+ hours of personalized coaching, training, and mentorship customized to fellows’ individual professional and leadership development goals.
-Coaches and mentors assist fellows in identifying their own goals, and offer support and accountability to meet them.
-The fellowship also provides connections to a network of trans-identified and allied cisgender professionals in philanthropy who can offer additional advice, referrals, and opportunities for leadership development and visibility in the sector.
-Past fellows have been promoted to more senior positions (often during the fellowship), or have used the fellowship to further clarify and solidify their professional identity and career path in philanthropy.
+The fellowship offers monthly meeting opportunities, two retreats, and ongoing 1:1 support from program staff over the course of the fellowship.
+The fellowship also provides connections to a network of trans and allied cisgender professionals in philanthropy who can offer additional advice, referrals, and opportunities for leadership development and visibility in the sector.
+Past fellows have been promoted to more senior positions (often during the fellowship), or have used the fellowship to further clarify and solidify their professional identity and career path within philanthropy.

 • What kinds of skills development trainings are offered?

-Skills trainings are developed with the specific needs of each cohort in mind.
-Past cohorts have received trainings on developing management skills, self-care practices, improving in giving and receiving feedback, tips on working with search firms or job recruiters to secure more senior positions, developing personal elevator pitches, and more.
+Skills development trainings are crafted with the specific needs of each cohort in mind.
+Past cohorts have received trainings on: management skills, self-care practices, giving and receiving feedback, working with search firms and job recruiters to secure more senior positions, writing elevator pitches, and more.

 • What makes this fellowship unique?

-The GUTC Leaders Fellowship is the first (and to-date, only) leadership development program for trans-identified people working in philanthropy.
-Led by a trans-identified Project Director, great care is taken to create safer learning and community-building spaces where the rich and varied lived experiences of diverse trans people and the challenges we face in this field are centralized.
-Our trainings and coaching sessions help fellows strategize for career exploration and advancement while taking into account the real discrimination and bias our community faces, while connecting fellows to a community of peers to create lifelong relationships.
+The GUTC Leaders Fellowship is the first (and to-date, only) leadership development program for TGNC people working in philanthropy.
+Great care is taken to create safer learning and community-building spaces where the rich and varied lived experiences of trans people and the challenges we face in this field are centralized.
+Our trainings and sessions help fellows strategize for career exploration and advancement while taking into account the real discrimination and bias our community faces, and connecting fellows to a community of peers to create lifelong relationships.

 • What are you looking for in GUTC Fellows?

 We seek to build a diverse cohort each year, with an emphasis on supporting transgender people of color and trans-feminine people who are early in their careers working in philanthropy.
-Racial diversity for us means attention to racial equity and justice, and we are particularly interested in supporting Black, Native, and Indigenous transgender foundation staff.
-We also seek to create a cohort of fellows from different types of philanthropic employers, ranging from private foundations with little to no track record of funding transgender communities to public intermediaries that have supported trans communities for decades.
-We also seek to have geographic and funding priority diversity among our fellows, with attention to regions and issues where philanthropy has underserved trans communities, such as the U.S. Southeast and Midwest.
+We are particularly interested in supporting Black and Indigenous transgender foundation staff and aim to create a cohort of fellows from a wide range of philanthropic entities, ranging from private foundations with little to no track record of funding transgender communities to public intermediaries that have supported trans communities for decades.
+Geographic and funding priority diversity among our fellows is similarly prioritized in our selection process, with attention given to regions where philanthropy has underserved trans communities, such as the U.S. Southeast and Midwest.

 • How are fellows selected?